The Cairngorms Up-Close: Gallery

 Where and when encountered: Sluggan (Carrbridge) on 27 June 2024

-About: The shorebug Macrosaldula scotica can be encountered running over riverside pebbles, stones, and boulders in the uplands of Great Britain.
+About: The shorebug Macrosaldula scotica may be encountered running over riverside pebbles, stones, and boulders in the uplands of Great Britain.

 Common shorebug (Saldula saltatoria)